-The CDAW CME catalog provides so far the most reliable list of CMEs recorded by SOHO/LASCO, in which some CME apparent parameters, such as angular width, position angle, linear speed, etc, are included.
+- [8] The CDAW CME catalog provides so far the most reliable list of CMEs recorded by SOHO/LASCO, in which some CME apparent parameters, such as angular width, position angle, linear speed, etc, are included.
 Since only the LASCO data are used by the catalog, there is no information of CMEs' source locations.
 To identify the source locations of CMEs, the SOHO/EIT 195 Å images are used.
-The identification method is similar to that employed by Wang et al. [2002], in which the time and propagation direction of a CME obtained from the LASCO movie is used to roughly locate the time and region of the CME in EIT 195 Å images and then this region is carefully checked if there is any EUV eruptive activity associated with the CME.

-Lots of observations have suggested that various eruptive activities appearing at various wavelengths on the solar surface probably indicate the launch of a CME.
-These signatures could be flares in multiple wavelengths, dimmings and waves in EUV passbands, post-eruptive loops/arcades in X-ray and EUV images, etc. However, a CME process may not be companied with all of these phenomena.
+The identification method is similar to that employed by Wang et al. [2002], in which the time and propagation direction of a CME obtained from the LASCO movie is used to roughly locate the time and region of the CME in EIT 195 Å images and then this region is carefully checked if there is any EUV eruptive activity associated with the CME. - [9] Lots of observations have suggested that various eruptive activities appearing at various wavelengths on the solar surface probably indicate the launch of a CME.
+These signatures could be flares in multiple wavelengths, dimmings and waves in EUV passbands, posteruptive loops/ arcades in X-ray and EUV images, etc. However, a CME process may not be companied with all of these phenomena.
 Flares are thought to be tightly related with CMEs [e.g., Harrison, 1995, 2003; Zhang et al., 2001], but it has been statistically suggested that flares are not one-to-one associated with CMEs, vice versa [e.g., St. Cyr and Webb, 1991; Wang et al., 2002; Zhou et al., 2003; Andrews, 2003; Yashiro et al., 2005; Yermolaev and Yermolaev, 2006].
 A flare even stronger than X class could be associated without a CME [Green et al., 2002; Yashiro et al., 2005; Wang and Zhang, 2007].
 A more confident solar surface signature of a CME is the combination of a flare and EUV dimming and/or waves.
-Thus, in our identification procedure, we assume that such a combined signature in EIT 195 Å images indicates a CME originating from visible solar disk.

-Meanwhile, we realize that there is no conclusion that a front-side CME must be accompanied with some visible EUV signature on the solar surface, which was emphasized by Yermolaev and Yermolaev [2006] and Yermolaev [2008].
-It means that a CME without any eruptive signature in EIT 195 Å images might come from front-side solar disk.
-As will be discussed in Sec.4.1.3, such CMEs do exists.
-This has also been noted in the following classifications.
+Thus, in our identification procedure, we assume that such a combined signature in EIT 195 Å images indicates a CME originating from visible solar disk. - [10] Meanwhile, we realize that there is no conclusion that a frontside CME must be accompanied with some visible EUV signature on the solar surface, which was emphasized by Yermolaev and Yermolaev [2006] and Yermolaev [2008].
+It means that a CME without any eruptive signature in EIT 195 Å images might come from frontside solar disk.
+As discussed in section 4.1.3, such CMEs do exists.
+This has also been noted in the following classifications. - [11] After a manually check of the EIT observations, the source locations of all the 1078 CMEs during 1997-1998 are identified.
+It is found that these CME source locations can be classified as the following four subsets.